GluuFederation/docs-ce-prod/docs/source/authn-guide/intro.md

 # User Authentication Introduction
 The Gluu Server was designed to be very flexible in handling user authentication.
-Username / password is the default form of authentication ("basic").
-Stronger forms of authentication, like One-Time Passcodes (OTP), U2F Security Keys, and Gluu's free U2F mobile app, Super Gluu, can be implemented to increase account security.
+Username and password is the default form of authentication ("basic").
+Stronger forms of authentication, like One-Time Passcodes (OTP), FIDO Security Keys, and Gluu's U2F push-notification mobile app, Super Gluu, can be implemented to increase account security.

-All Gluu Server authentications are routed through the oxAuth OpenID Provider (OP).
-You can take incoming SAML or CAS assertions from a 3rd party IDP, for example ADFS, and use that as the basis for an OpenID Connect session in Gluu.
+All Gluu Server authentications are routed through the oxAuth OpenID Provider (OP) using the OpenID Connect `acr` paramter.
+Incoming SAML or CAS assertions can be taken from a 3rd party IDP, for example ADFS, and can be used as the basis for an OpenID Connect session in Gluu.
 This enables seamless SSO across a diverse environment of federated applications.

 ## Authentication Interception Scripts
 The Gluu Server leverages [interception scripts](../admin-guide/custom-script.md) to facilitate the user authentication process.
-Interception scripts specify how an authentication mechanism should be applied, and what pages should be presented during sign-in.
+Interception scripts specify authentication steps and which pages should be presented to the user.
+The name of each script corresponds with its acr value in the Gluu Server.

-The Gluu Server includes interception scripts for a number of authentication mechanisms, such as:
+Interception scripts are included for a number of authentication mechanisms, such as:

 - [FIDO U2F](./U2F.md)
 - [TOTP/HOTP](./otp.md)